 Rokomari has an active youtube channel and currently runs a popular interview format program called Boikotha (book talk).

-Each of these touch points are critical.
+Each of these touchpoints is critical.

 ‘Content is the king’ has almost become a cliche.
 Content does work.

-Content helps in building a strong brand image, brand narrative, and it generates organic leads and continues to give SEO value for a long time.
+Content helps in building a strong brand image, and brand narrative, and it generates organic leads and continues to give SEO value for a long time.

 For Rokomari, the investment it is making today in content is likely to produce outsized results in the next few years.